Las Vegas, NV

 Basically, Las Vegas is one big caricature of… life.

 But even without SEMA going on, a car enthusiast would be in automotive heaven in this city.
 For one thing, I’ve never seen so many modern day muscle cars on the streets, including Camaros, Challengers, Corvettes, and Mustangs.
 There seemed to be more Teslas than Priuses.
-Many exotic cars—Ferraris, Lamborghinis, and McLarens—were also ripping through the gears on the streets, and at least the first two are offered by companies for hourly rent.
+Many exotic cars—Ferraris, Lamborghinis, and McLarens—were also ripping through the gears, and at least the first two are offered by companies for hourly rent.

 There are also an incredible number of car museums around the strip, many that are free and offer tours.
 I did not get to visit any of them this time, but apparently, these include: